doomedramen/envtool/README.md

 ENV Tool
 ===

-A tool for exporting and importing your linux enviroment
+A tool for exporting and importing your linux enviroment.
 Usage
 -----